- Qualifications:BA, LLB, BA (Hons), MA, DPhil

 Suwita obtained her doctorate (DPhil in International Relations) from the University of Oxford.

-At the University of the West of England, Suwita leads the 'Global Security and Human Rights' research cluster, which brings together a group of interdisciplinary researchers across the University interested in contemporary issues that lie at the intersection of international peace and security, global justice, global ethics and human rights.
+At UWE Bristol, she leads the 'Global Security and Human Rights' research group, which brings together a group of interdisciplinary researchers across the University interested in contemporary issues that lie at the intersection of international peace and security, global justice, global ethics and human rights.

-She is also a co-organizer of "Thought in Action: Conversations About Cinema", a film club jointly run by the University's Politics and Philosophy departments and the Watershed cinema in Bristol, which seeks to promote multidisciplinary conversations about contemporary films between local activitists, philosophers, political scientists and international relations experts.
+She is also the co-convenor of "Thought in Action: Conversations About Cinema", a film club jointly run by the UWE Bristol's Politics/International Relations and Philosophy departments and the Watershed cinema in Bristol, which seeks to promote conversations about contemporary films between activists, philosophers, political scientists and international relations experts.

 Area of expertise

-Her doctoral research examined how and why only certain acts have been specifically established as international crimes under international law.
-Its principal theoretical contribution was the development of an analytical framework for understanding how and why the process of international criminalization occurs in world politics.
-Drawing on constructivist International Relations theory, her doctoral thesis demonstrated how international crimes emerge through a historical process of social construction that primarily centres on international diplomatic negotiations.
-Through empirical research on genocide, aggression and piracy, which was based on archival research of United Nations' and League of Nations' historical sources, her doctoral thesis also centralized the specific role of legal diplomats within the historical construction of international crimes.
+Her doctoral research examined why only certain acts in global politics were established as international crimes under international law.
+Its principal theoretical contribution was the development of the first analytical framework in interdisciplinary international relations/international law scholarship for understanding how and why the process of international criminalization occurs in global politics.
+Through a focus on archival work on genocide, aggression and piracy, her doctoral thesis also illuminated the specific role that the legal diplomats have upon the historical construction of international crimes.

 Publications